ciena-frost/ciena-frost.github.io/markdown/02-UI-components/02-input-fields/01-text-field.md

 ## Guidelines

-- **Validate input** when the text field value has an expected format.
-If invalid input text is provided the text field should indicate an error state when the text field loses focus.
+- **Validate input** when possible.
+If invalid input text is provided the text field indicates an error state when the text field loses focus.
+See [forms](#/design-patterns/forms/overview) for standard error text positioning.

   <img src="assets/images/ui-components/input-controls/text/error.png" class="confluence-embedded-image" />